KennethanCeyer/OKR/README.md

 # OKR (Objective and Key Result)
 > :package: Personal OKR for improving self

+## '19 3/4 quater

+### Objective 1
+- :microscope: Improve researching skills, Deep dive into OSS

+### Objective 2
+- :tada: Welcoming for a lot of people, Join deep into community

+### Objective 3
+- :four_leaf_clover: Be a good team member, Organizing a good culture for the company

 ## '19 2/4 quater

 ### Objective 1